HumlabLu/pubmed-rs/README.md

 Options:
   -f, --filename <FILENAME>  Filename of the XML file to parse -d, --dirname <DIRNAME>    Directory name
-  -m, --maxfiles <MAXFILES>  Maximum number of files to process -s, --sectionnames         Include the section names in the output
+  -j, --json                 Output JSON instead of plain text -m, --maxfiles <MAXFILES>  If specified, maximum number of files to process from directory -s, --sectionnames         Include the section names in the output
-      --filenames            Include the file names in the output -r, --remove               Remove some stuff with regular expressions
+      --filenames            Include the file names in the output -r, --remove               Remove some stuff with hard-coded regular expressions
 ```

 ## Examples